tiggerdine/strat-roulette-bot/README.md

 Strat Roulette is an alternative way to play Counter-Strike that revolves around completing a different challenge every round.
 See [Jon Sandman's YouTube video](https://youtu.be/LgCC2TMRjB0?si=NNLmFQ-hbuzg6jmH) about it.

 I wrote this bot as an experiment in Python, which I had barely used since uni.
-I wanted something that would let me play with a bunch of different libraries and be fun to use.
+I wanted something that would let me play with a bunch of different libraries, and be fun to use.

 The bot:
 * parses data from the game to detect when a new round is starting.